Classroom Practices & Resources

-This delightful poetic practice can be used in the classroom or in any gathering where you would like to invite creativity and intimacy.
+This poetic practice can be used anywhere you would like to invite creativity and intimacy.
 It is a practice of spontaneously speaking poetic verse, drawing from one’s present-moment experience and in response to one’s partner.

 In Eastern thought and medicine, the heart is generally considered the seat of consciousness and awareness, while the West tends to locate consciousness primarily in the brain.
 Regardless of cultural orientation, the heart holds a wealth of imagery as reflected in the language and symbols that we associate with it.
 This practice provides a way to engage with the somatic experience of the heart and hands and to connect with the innate qualities of self-nurturance.

-The contemplative art practice Window Shopping I & II are exercises in composition that develop a new way of seeing.
-We are directed to pay attention to the “mere” shape and color of what we see, devoid from the stories, ideas and concepts we may have about an image.
+These exercises in composition develop a new way of seeing.
+We are directed to pay attention to the “mere” shape and color of what we see, devoid from the stories, ideas, and concepts we may have about an image.
 Requiring no prior training and using “pleasure as our guide,” we uncover our inherent aesthetic sensibility.

 Contemplative education is a contemporary movement in higher education that builds upon the epistemological work of cognitive scientists in conversation with contemplative traditions of Asia, integrating critical subjectivity into the classroom.
-This article traces the development of this movement, identifying key innovators who are from the field of Asian Studies, and outlining the theoretical basis of first-person inquiry in learning.
+This article outlines the theoretical basis of first-person inquiry in learning.

 Drawing and Resting Outside is a particular form of the practice which focuses on the contour line of landscape; our awareness thus extends to a larger sense of space and environment.
 This contemplative exercise cultivates mindfulness, presence, and empathy; and can be used in any classroom setting.